 BNC XML Edition is distributed on two DVDs.
 Users are welcome to try out the free XAIRA software, which is provided for installation on a stand-alone PC or on a Windows, Unix or OSX server.
 A copy of the XAIRA search program and the XAIRA index files for the BNC are provided.

 Full reference information about the BNC is provided in the Reference Guide for the British National Corpus (XML Edition).
 Information about the BNC project and the original creation of the corpus can be found at corpus creation page.
-To buy a copy of the corpus, follow the links to the How to order page.
+The corpus can be downloaded from the OTA.

 The BNC Sampler is a subset of the full BNC.
 It comprises two samples of written and spoken material of one million words each, compiled to mirror the composition of the full BNC as far as possible.
 The word-class annotation of the BNC Sampler texts has been carefully checked and manually corrected.
 The Sampler was first created at Lancaster University during the creation of the BNC.
 More information about the Sampler can be found in the users reference guide for the BNC Sampler: XML Edition [.pdf file]